gerritgutzeit/strava-led-matrix-StatTrak/readme.md

-# StravaPi LED Matrix Display
+# Strava LED Matrix Display Bike Gear Stats

 A project that combines Strava cycling data with an ESP8266-based LED matrix display to show real-time gear statistics.
 The display shows your bike's mileage and features smooth animations for updates.